nrgtwithers/card-game/README.md

 # Playing Cards

 Coding Challenge created for Dynamo Technologies.
-It's a simple app that has 52 standard playing cards.
+It's a simple jeroku deployed app that has 52 standard playing cards.
 That has two functionalities with two buttons draw & shuffle.
+Play the live demo [here.](https://damp-dawn-16819.herokuapp.com/)

 ## Functionalities